Click photo to enlarge.

 Rear Monoshock with remotely adjustable preload and rebound damping

-Rear Single 285mm disc, 1 x 2 piston caliper
+Rear Single 285mm disc, 2 piston caliper

 Length 2175mm (85.6in)